ethereum/ethereum-org-website/src/content/developers/tutorials/erc-721-vyper-annotated-code/index.md

 ```

 User and contract identities in Ethereum are represented by 160-bit addresses.
 These two variables map
 from token IDs to their owners and those approved to transfer them (at a maximum of one for each).
-In Ethereum
+In Ethereum,
 uninitialized data is always zero, so if there is no owner or approved transferor the value for that token
 is zero.